Visual Arts Education BS

 - Achieve successful EDUC 207 Field Evaluation scores.

-- Demonstrate Basic Skills in one of the following ways:
+- Demonstrate Basic Skills through the Praxis Core exams.

 - Clearance of National Sex Offender check.